emerson-paiva/emersonpaiva.dev/README.md

-"It's gonna be legen — wait for it...".
+"It's gonna be legen — wait for it..." - Stinson, Barney.